lucasmerlin/hello_egui/crates/egui_taffy/README.md

 # Egui Taffy
 This crate allows you to use the flexbox library [taffy](https://github.com/DioxusLabs/taffy) with egui.
 It's currently an early prototype, so I wouldn't recommend using it in production.
+Also it's based on [WIP changes in taffy](https://github.com/DioxusLabs/taffy/pull/490), a release of this crate depends on those changes.

 It seems to be working really well.
 For measuring, your ui functions will be called multiple times.
 Calculating the flexbox is a pretty complicated process and not very performant